GoogleCloudPlatform/cloud-opensource-java/enforcer-rules/README.md

 This Maven enforcer rule verifies that the transitive dependency tree of `pom.xml` does not have any [linkage errors](../library-best-practices/glossary.md#types-of-conflicts-and-compatibility).

+This rule performs the following steps:

+1. Builds a dependency tree of Maven artifacts with a root node having the dependencies of the project

+   Unlike Maven's resolution algorithm, this tree includes `optional` and `provided` dependencies of transitive dependencies to detect incompatibilities beyond Maven's build class path.
+1. Builds a class path from the dependency tree
+1. Runs [Linkage Checker](../dependencies) with the class path (list of JAR files) as input, and
+1. Succeeds if there is no linkage error; otherwise fails

 ## Class path and dependencySection element

 The dependencySection element determines whether the rule checks the dependencies in